redhat-beyond/lets-meet/CONTRIBUTING.md

 1. Create an issue, address the Assignees and the Label.

-2. Clone the repository and make contribution, commit change\s.
+2. Clone the repository and make a contribution, commit change\s.

 3. Make sure the PR has been checked thoroughly before creating the new PR. todo

-4. flake8 will test relevant python's code.
+4. flake8 will test relevant python code.

-5. if the PR gets enough support by the maintainers, it will be approved and merged.
+5. if the PR gets enough support from the maintainers, it will be approved and merged.

 * note that conflicts within the PR may cause the PR to be disapproved.